 The program is designed to prepare professional psychologists with educational expertise who can function in a variety of diverse, educationally-related settings.
 The program’s training model and philosophy espouse commitments to (a) diversity and social justice, (b) evidence-based practice, and (c) school-based practice.
 These views foster the conception of the school psychologist as broadly capable of conducting research and practicing effectively with clients, in addition to considering the ecological complexity in which the child exists.
 The assessment of children and adolescents as well as planning for interventions necessitates this broader conceptualization of childhood problems.
 The program integrates social justice perspectives throughout its training sequence and focuses on evidence-based practices in working with school-aged youth.
 The program emphasizes a balance between psychological and educational theory as well as applied practice.

-To prepare effective practitioners to work with children, families, schools, and other systems, the faculty has organized doctoral training around five main goals.
+To prepare effective practitioners to work with children, families, schools, and other systems, the faculty has organized doctoral training around three main aims.

-These goals are sub-divided into distinct objectives and competencies subsequently evaluated by a number of student skills or outcomes.
+These aims guide nine competencies described below and are evaluated by a number of student skills or outcomes.
 These competencies are measured regularly via multiple methods, including but not limited to: annual feedback throughout student’s doctoral training, master’s exam, program of studies, Praxis exam, preliminary exam, practicum evaluations, research portfolio, qualifying exam, dissertation proposal, and the dissertation defense.
 These evaluative components assure that students are meeting competency benchmarks expected of them at their various stages of training; inform student advisement, provide on-going feedback, and extend the faculty-student relationship that will help the student make progress and succeed in the program; and provide data for the faculty as to whether the training students receive in the doctoral program is effective in achieving these competencies and to use this information as formative feedback for program monitoring and continual improvement.

-The PhD program handbook provides a complete description of all doctoral program goals, objectives, and competencies, and student evaluation measures.
+The PhD program handbook provides a complete description of doctoral program aims and competencies, as well as student evaluation measures.
 Program documents and forms are linked on the right of this page.

 Student Performance and Feedback